sandervandevelde/iot-workshop/CommandsTTN.md

 1. Azure account [create here](https://azure.microsoft.com/en-us/free/) _(Azure passes will be present for those who have no Azure account (please check your email for final confirmation))_
 2. A running TTN node connected to the TTN network and a running TTN bridge on your PC and connected to an IoT Hub
-3. or... a UWP app which simulates a machine running duty cycles
-4. A combination of Azure IoT Hub, Stream Analytics job, Event Hub and Azure Function which are waiting for analyzed telemetry coming from the devices
+3. A combination of Azure IoT Hub, Stream Analytics job, Event Hub and Azure Function which are waiting for analyzed telemetry coming from the devices
-5. A running Device Explorer or IoT Hub Explorer, connected to the IoT Hub, showing the telemetry coming in
+4. A running Device Explorer or IoT Hub Explorer, connected to the IoT Hub, showing the telemetry coming in

 ### Steps to perform in this part of the workshop

 At the end of this part of the workshop, the following steps are performed

-1. Creating commands to send back
+1. Creating commands to send back in the Azure Function
-2. Handle commands in the devices
-   1. Handle commands in the TTN Node
+2. Handle commands in the TTN Node
-   2. Handle commands in a UWP app

 ## Sending back commands for devices which are in a faulty state